boozallen/goobernetes/docs/github/SETUP.md

     docker push tag-goes-here
     ```

-6. Next, let's set up the runner controller as outlined [here](../kubernetes/SETUP.md) and use the [deployments](../../deployments/README.md) to create the first set of runners.
-Wait a few minutes for the deployment to complete.
+6. Next, let's set up the runner controller as outlined [here](../kubernetes/SETUP.md) and use the [deployments](../../deployments) to create the first set of runners.
+You will need to edit them to include your GHE server's hostname, your enterprise name, etc.  Wait a few minutes for the deployment to complete.
 7. Log in to your GHE server and navigate to `HOSTNAME/enterprises/ENTERPRISE-NAME/settings/actions/self-hosted-runners`.
 You should now see something like this:

     ![self-hosted-runners](../pictures/self-hosted-runners.png)